liebke/mechanician/README.md

 But since TAG AIs do not necessarily undergo further training, or Fine Tuning, that permanently encodes what they learned, they can only learn within the context window where feedback is received, and must start from scratch during the next session.

-In order to make these learned behaviors persistent, they must be captured through a process of **Instruction Tuning**, where the initial instructions provided to the AI, the instructions provided for the tools the AI can use, and the feedback provided by those tools are revised and improved, incorporating lessons learned during interactions with users.
+In order to make these learned behaviors persistent, they must be captured through a process of **Instruction Tuning**, or *prompt engineering*, where the initial instructions provided to the AI, the instructions provided for the tools the AI can use, and the feedback provided by those tools are revised and improved, incorporating lessons learned during interactions with users.

 This process starts with creating an initial set of *AI Instructions*, *Tool Instructions*, and *Tool Feedback*, that are used to guide the AI's behavior and responses, and then iteratively refining those instructions and tool feedback based on the AI's performance during interactions with users.